Sleep Apnea

 FAQs

-Some treatments involve lifestyle changes, such as avoiding alcohol or muscle relaxants, losing weight, quitting smoking or changing sleeping position.
+Some treatments involve lifestyle changes, such as avoiding alcohol or muscle relaxants, losing weight, quitting smoking or changing sleeping positions.

 Some people require the use of a breathing machine called CPAP – continuous positive airway pressure.
-CPAP delivers the air through a nasal or face-mask under pressure.
+CPAP delivers the air through a nasal or face mask under pressure.
 When adjusted properly and tolerated, it is nearly 100% effective in eliminating or reducing obstructive sleep apnea.
-Unfortunately only 60% of people with CPAP machines report that they use them and only 45% of them actually use them more than 4 hours per night.
+Unfortunately, only 60% of people with CPAP machines report that they use them and only 45% of them use them more than 4 hours per night.

-The use of CPAP mask can be impaired when a patient has nasal congestion or a septal deviation; it is important to have these evaluated since they can be treated (see above under surgical treatments).
+The use of a CPAP mask can be impaired when a patient has nasal congestion or a septal deviation; it is important to have these evaluated since they can be treated.

 Another non-surgical method is a dental appliance to hold the jaw, keeps the tongue forward and holds the palate up thus preventing closure of the airway.
 This small increase in airway size sometimes is enough to control the apneas.
 A dental appliance requires natural teeth to fit properly and it must be worn every night.

-There are many surgical options to treat obstructive sleep apnea.
-The type of surgery that is chosen is dependent on an individual’s specific anatomy and severity of sleep apnea.
+The type of surgery chosen is dependent on an individual’s specific condition, anatomy and goals from surgery.